oa-333/elog/README.md

 ![plot](./src/elog_bench/png/flush_count.png)

-As it can be seen, flush-count=512 yields the best results (around 2.2 Million messages per second), and setting a higher
-number does need yield better results.
+As it can be seen, flush-count=512 and flush-count=1024 both yield the best results (around 2.4 Million messages per second), and setting a higher number does need yield any better results.
 Most probably this has to do with underlying system file buffers.
 NOTE: Doing direct/async I/O is not being considered at this time.